 The medicinal usage of chicory is dealt with on the page Traditional medicine.

 Delicious juice is made from many species, notably orange (C. sinensis), lemon (C. limon), and lime (C. aurantiifolia).
 Marmalade is produced from various species, mostly bitter orange (C. aurantium var. amara) and bergamot orange (C. bergamia).
 Pulp from the production is used as cattle feed.

 The rind of several species contains essential oils, used in the perfume industry.
 In Vietnam, perfume is made from flowers of pomelo (C. maxima).
 An essential oil of bergamot orange is added as flavouring to two tea varieties, Earl Grey and Lady Grey, and also to various types of sweets, including Turkish Delight.
 In Sweden and Norway, this oil is often added as flavouring to snus, a popular tobacco product.
 In Italy, a liqueur named Liquore al Bergamotto, is derived from bergamot.

-The medicinal usage of Citrus species is dealt with elsewhere on this website, see Traditional medicine.
+Read about the medicinal usage of Citrus species on the page Traditional medicine.